silkroadnomad/deContact/README.md

 [![Basic Tests](https://github.com/silkroadnomad/deContact/actions/workflows/main.yml/badge.svg)](https://github.com/silkroadnomad/deContact/actions/workflows/main.yml)

 # deContact
-A peer-to-peer address book and protocol built on libp2p, Helia and OrbitDB
+A peer-to-peer address book in Svelte with local first protocol built on libp2p, Helia and OrbitDB

 ## Main Use Case
 1. My address book on my phone is outdated.
 I need a way to automatically update contact data as somebody is moving into a new city or country.